Nick Ahmed Player Props: Diamondbacks vs. Dodgers

 - The Dodgers gave up the sixth-fewest home runs in baseball (152 total, 0.9 per game).

-- Urias will take the mound to start for the Dodgers, his first this season.
+- May will start for the Dodgers, his first of the season.

-- In his last appearance on Wednesday, Oct.
-12, the 26-year-old southpaw started the game and went five innings against the San Diego Padres.
+- In his last appearance on Thursday, Sept.
+22, the 25-year-old right-hander, started and went four innings against the Arizona Diamondbacks.

+- In six games last season he compiled a 2-3 record and had a 4.80 ERA and a 1.2 WHIP.

 © 2023 Data Skrive.
 All rights reserved.